bigbomio/hodl/src/layouts/introduce/content.md

 ![dApp home page](images/metamask/01.png)

 Please make sure that your browser has Metamask installed (https://metamask.io), and is conecting to **"Main Ethereum Network"** .
 It won't work if you connect to any other network than Mainnet.
-If you alredy logged out, you need to login into Metamask account also.
+If you already logged out, you need to login into Metamask account also.

 ![Metamask Login](images/metamask/03.png)